-The Assistant Vice Chancellor for Research and Sponsored Programs will take the lead in notifying faculty of their obligation to ensure their student, graduate student, and postdoctoral researchers receive appropriate training in responsible conduct of research as part of their research project.
-In turn, faculty mentors will contact appropriate undergraduate students, graduate students, and postdoctoral researchers to inform them about responsible conduct of research training and timelines for successful completion.
+The Executive Director for Research and Sponsored Programs will take the lead in notifying faculty of their obligation to ensure their student, graduate student, and postdoctoral researchers receive the appropriate training in RCR as part of their research project.
+In turn, faculty mentors will contact appropriate undergraduate students, graduate students, and postdoctoral researchers to inform them about RCR training and timelines for successful completion.

 Training and Verification:

-The University of Wisconsin-Eau Claire’s responsible conduct of research training emphasizes instructional areas suggested by the U.S. Department of Health and Human Services, Office of Research Integrity and guidelines from the National Institutes of Health.
-Responsible conduct of research training may occur in three components.
+The University of Wisconsin-Eau Claire’s RCR training emphasizes instructional areas suggested by the U.S. Department of Health and Human Services, Office of Research Integrity and guidelines from the National Institutes of Health.
+RCR training may occur in three components.

-- Component I: Interactive online tutorials created by Ethics Core (http://nationalethicscenter.org/) will be made available to all identified undergraduate students, graduate students, and postdoctoral researchers.
-Modules 1 through 3 will be completed sequentially, though they do not need to be completed in one sitting.
-The amount of time to complete the interactive online tutorials is estimated to be between one and three hours.
-The undergraduate students, graduate students, and postdoctoral researchers should complete the tutorials individually and on their own schedule, either prior to or in the early weeks of the research work.
+- Component I: Interactive online tutorials created by CITI Program (https://about.citiprogram.org/) will be made available to all identified undergraduate students, graduate students, and postdoctoral researchers.
+The amount of time to complete the interactive online tutorials is estimated to be between one and three hours; they do not need to be completed in one sitting.
+The undergraduate students, graduate students, and postdoctoral researchers should complete the tutorials individually and on their own schedule, once during the grant period, either prior to or in the early weeks of the research work.

 The interactive online tutorials have a built-in system for verification.
-During registration, identified undergraduates, graduates, and postdoctoral researchers provide their email address and indicate an affiliation with the UW-Eau Claire RCR Group.
-Upon tutorial completion, a record is kept in the online system and can be verified by the Assistant Vice Chancellor for Research and Sponsored Programs.
+During registration, identified undergraduates, graduates, and postdoctoral researchers provide their university email address to indicate affiliation with UW-Eau Claire.
+Upon tutorial completion, a record is kept in the online system and can be verified by the Executive Director for Research and Sponsored Programs.

-- Component II: Undergraduate students, graduate students, and postdoctoral researchers who will be involved in conducting experiments with human or animal subjects may require additional responsible conduct of research training.
+- Component II: Undergraduate students, graduate students, and postdoctoral researchers who will be involved in conducting experiments with human or animal subjects may require additional RCR training.
 Faculty mentors will be responsible for determining whether or not supplementary, specialized training must be completed and which areas need to be addressed.
 The undergraduate students, graduate students, and postdoctoral researchers should complete the additional training individually and on their own schedule, either prior to or in the early weeks of the research work.

 - Animal welfare training includes an online session through the Research Animal Resource Center (RARC) (https://www.rarc.wisc.edu/training/courses) and attendance at an Animal Care and Occupational Health and Safety session.
 Undergraduate students, graduate students, and postdoctoral researchers provide verification of completion as required by the Institutional Animal Care and Use Committee.

-- Component III: All identified undergraduate students, graduate students, and postdoctoral researchers will engage in individualized instruction related to responsible conduct of research as part of their working relationship with faculty mentors.
+- Component III: All identified undergraduate students, graduate students, and postdoctoral researchers will engage in individualized instruction related to RCR as part of their working relationship with faculty mentors.
 Given the diverse areas and experiences provided at the University of Wisconsin-Eau Claire, it will be the responsibility of faculty mentors to devise and provide education that is appropriate for the content, context, and discipline of the research.
-Faculty mentors will submit a verification letter annually to the Assistant Vice Chancellor for Research and Sponsored Programs confirming that suitable preparation in the responsible conduct of research occurred.
+Faculty mentors will submit a verification letter annually to the Executive Director for Research and Sponsored Programs confirming that suitable preparation in RCR occurred.

-The Assistant Vice Chancellor for Research and Sponsored Programs will notify faculty mentors of instances of noncompliance with the responsible conduct of research plan and recommend a course of action and timeline for fulfilling requirements.
-In addition, the Assistant Vice Chancellor for Research and Sponsored Programs will be available to answer questions about the responsible conduct of research plan, direct faculty mentors to relevant online resources, and provide linkages to appropriate experts.
-This responsible conduct of research plan is part of the University of Wisconsin-Eau Claire’s ongoing commitment to passing along high ethical standards to the next generation of scholars.
+The Executive Director for Research and Sponsored Programs will notify faculty mentors of instances of noncompliance with the RCR plan and recommend a course of action and timeline for fulfilling requirements.
+In addition, the Executive Director for Research and Sponsored Programs will be available to answer questions about the RCR plan, direct faculty mentors to relevant online resources, and provide linkages to appropriate experts.
+This RCR plan is part of the University of Wisconsin-Eau Claire’s ongoing commitment to passing along high ethical standards to the next generation of scholars.